I almost titled this post “This is what a sellout looks like” But I restrained myself. 🙂

 So when you hear about trying to censure me or changing Council Rules to block my access to information, this is why.
 We don’t want the public to know unpleasant facts.
 They’d just slow things down.

-In Des Moines, neither (most of 😀 ) the Council, or the public, see the design for almost every project until it comes to a vote.
+In Des Moines, neither (most of 😀 ) the Council, or the public, see the design for projects until they come to a vote.
 And none of the new CMs so far have mentioned this as a problem.
 We’ve become addicted to the “in private world.”

 *When planning large projects, government agencies frequently buy several parcels of land in an area so that they have choices.
 When the final route is selected, they then auction them off.
 The Barnes Creek Trail is another SR-509 route that was not chosen.